moiri/streamix-rts/README.md

 ## Examples
 Some example can be found in the [root repository of Streamix](https://github.com/moiri/streamix).
 Refer to this repo for compilation instructions.

+## Troubleshooting
+zlog fails if it does not have read access to the configuration file.
+Make sure that the default configuration file as well as a customized version is writable by the user executing a Streamix application.